pistangmapa/2020/map-and-poster-making-contest.md

 ### Who may join
 * The competition is open to all and everyone is free to join.
 We will have two tracks, one for **Students** and another for **Professionals / Non-students**.
-* Maps, cartographic research posters, and other displays of cartography-related work qualify as long as they have not yet submitted or they have not won a prior related competition.
+* Maps, cartographic research posters, and other displays of cartography-related work qualify as long as they have not yet been submitted to or they have not won a prior related competition.
+* The submissions must be an original work.

 ### Criteria